 Why You Should Visit

-The site is located in the low rolling hills of the East Gulf Coastal Plain ecoregion in south Alabama (near the community of Perdido in northern Baldwin County).
-The site includes portions of the headwaters of Dyas and Bushy Creeks, tributaries of the Perdido River.
+The site is located in the low rolling hills of southern Alabama near the community of Perdido in northern Baldwin County.
+The preserve includes portions of the headwaters of Dyas and Bushy Creeks, tributaries of the Perdido River.

 Why the Conservancy Selected This Site